daniil/full-stack-js-docker-tutorial/README.md

 This is going to be a development environment with hot-reload of React and Express servers, with potential to be expanded to a production environment.

+The repository contains the finished version of the tutorial as well as starter code if you want to follow it step-by-step yourself.

 ## What is Docker?

 Docker is a great way to provide consistent development environments.
 It allows us to set up required services, app dependencies, and configuration by keeping all of our application setup information in code instead of relying on the know-how or potentially outdated documentation.
 It also allows us to set up things so that we can develop locally and start our dependencies with one Docker command.